A coffee filter affects the flavor and texture of your coffee, and if you don’t choose carefully, you might end up with an undrinkable cup of joe.

 What’s more, the filter helps you control the degree of extraction.
 This is because the shape of the filter affects the way water flows through the ground coffee.

-But in order to fully understand how a filter works, we need to talk about different filter types and shapes first.
+But in order to fully understand how a filter works and how to choose the right size, we need to talk about different filter types and shapes first.